hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04e-Components.md

 7. Give me content!

   How would you complete the source code above to access the content of the template?
-Enter exactly what you would put instead of the XXX placeholders!
+Enter exactly what you would put instead of the __XXX__ placeholders!

-  Ans: <br>
+  Ans: `t.content`<br>
-  Explanation:
+  Explanation: In the above example, the right answer is `t.content`

 8. Clone me!

   How would you clone the content of the template?
-Enter exactly what you would enter instead of the YYY placeholder!
+Enter exactly what you would enter instead of the __YYY__ placeholder!

-  Ans: <br>
+  Ans: `importNode`<br>
-  Explanation:
+  Explanation: In the above example, the right answer is `importNode`

 ### 4.5.4 Shadow DOM encapsulation (14-17)